Elektroarzt/simplebus2-mqtt-bridge/README.md

  GND           | 4    | directly connected to GND plane

 ### Filter
-In this schematics there are two filters, one low pass (C5 and R5) and one high pass sallen key active filter with a gain of 2.
+In the schematics two filters can be found, one low pass (C5 and R5) and one high pass sallen key active filter with a gain of 2.
 Between those two filters there is signal amplifier which can be set individually to compensate for a long bus wire.
 The goal is to filter and amplify the incoming 25 kHz signal.

 R1 and R11 are alternative positions to select signal conditioning by hardware (comparator U6) or direct input of the signal into the ESP32.
 In the second case the firmware should do the signal conditioning via DSP routines or similar.
 At the moment the DSP option is not implemented in the firmware and is meant for future use, so option "OPV" is default.
 To change this, desolder R11 and close R1 with a solder drop or a 0Ohms resistor.